 This very generous offer is not available to the general public.

 They are offering this to charitable organisations.

-There is also no way Aldi can deliver these products so charities that want to take advantage of this need to arrange their own transport (a large car or van) to pick up the food, as well as containers to take the food away in.
+There is also no way Aldi can deliver these products so charities or organisations that want to take advantage of this need to arrange their own transport to pick up the food, as well as containers to take the food away in.

-Collections will need to be made once the stores are closed between 4:30 and 5:30pm on Christmas Eve.
+Collections will need to be made once the stores are closed on Christmas Eve.